 What Can We Do?

 What Can We Do?
-(WCWD?) is a micro grant program that supports AAPI artists and their community care projects in New York City.
-It was created in response to the sharp increase in anti-Asian hate and violence during the pandemic which caused many people to experience grief, anxiety, and fear.
-WCWD? empowers artists and gives them a chance to find their place in the ecosystem of care through their talents and community connections.
+(WCWD?) is an artist grant program that supports artists and their creative projects showing care to the AAPI community in NYC.
+The program was created in response to the sharp increase in anti-Asian hate and violence during the pandemic which caused many people to experience grief, anxiety, and fear.
+WCWD? empowers artists, giving them a chance to find their place in the ecosystem of care through their talents and community connections.

 Photo by Tommy Kha